Signature of exceptional point phase transition in Hermitian systems: Results

-At time greater than the return times ($t > {T_{R1,R2}}$) the dynamics of Hermitian system qualitatively differs from the one of the non-Hermitian system (Figure~\ref{fig:figure2}).
+At time greater than the return times ($t > {T_{R1,R2}}$) the dynamics of Hermitian system qualitatively differ from the one of the non-Hermitian system (Figure~\ref{fig:figure2}).
 Instead of the exponential decay, the collapses and revivals of the oscillations take place in the system.
-At larger times ($t > > {T_{R1,R2}}$), the collapses and revivals are mixed and the system dynamics becomes complex (Figure~\ref{fig:figure6}).
+At greater times ($t > > {T_{R1,R2}}$), the collapses and revivals are mixed and the system dynamics become complex (Figure~\ref{fig:figure6}).

 Since at $t > > {T_{R1,R2}}$ the behavior of Hermitian system qualitatively differs from the one of the non-Hermitian system, it is difficult to expect that the EP phase transition manifests itself in the dynamics of Hermitian system in this case.
-However, our calculations show that the EP phase transition takes place even at $t > > {T_{R1,R2}}$.
+However, our calculations show that the signature of EP phase transition is visible even at $t > > {T_{R1,R2}}$.
 To demonstrate this, we calculate the variance ${D_{12}}\left( T \right)$ for times much greater than the return times (Figure~\ref{fig:figure5}b).
-It is seen that when passing through the critical coupling strength the variance ${D_{12}}\left( {T > > {T_{R1,R2}}} \right)$ changes similar to the one in the non-Hermitian system (Figure~\ref{fig:figure5}b).
-This critical coupling strength equals ${\Omega _{EP}}$, i.e., corresponds to the EP in the non-Hermitian system (Eq.~\eqref{eq7}), where the relaxation rates are determined by Eq.~\eqref{eq10}.
-Below, we call this critical coupling strength as an EP for Hermitian system.
+It is seen that when passing through the threshold coupling strength the variance ${D_{12}}\left( {T > > {T_{R1,R2}}} \right)$ changes similar to the one in the non-Hermitian system (Figure~\ref{fig:figure5}b).
+The threshold coupling strength equals ${\Omega _{EP}}$, i.e., corresponds to the EP in the non-Hermitian system (Eq.~\eqref{eq7}), where the relaxation rates are determined by Eq.~\eqref{eq10}.